Future Generations Conference

 In response to these pressing concerns, JESC, in collaboration with Université Catholique de Louvain and the University of Barcelona, is organising the Future Generations Conference on 3rd of October.
 The conference will provide a platform to explore this political idea with an interdisciplinary lens, inviting the best scholars, civil society, and EU officials on stage.

-The goal of the conference is to explore and discuss how Future Generations should become represented in European decision-making.
+The goal of our conference is to explore and discuss how Future Generations should become represented in European decision-making.
 What are our political options to address intergenerational conflicts?
 How is society thinking about its long-term future?
 Is it legally, and ethically possible to represent them in the political process without their presence?
 What new methods, laws and processes are necessary to address these questions?